The Building Safety Act 2022 – Summary & Guidance

 Top 5 considerations for building design, construction & management

-2. The introduction of the Gateway 1 means that earlier consideration needs to be given to fire strategies to ensure passage through the planning process on HRBs.
+- The introduction of the Gateway 1 means that earlier consideration needs to be given to fire strategies and vertical transport to ensure passage through the planning process on HRBs.
 Although Gateway 1 does not apply to non HRBs, the PD should consider compliance with the Building Regulations from the outset to ensure the building that gains Planning Permission can be detailed to comply with the Building Regulations without change to its “form”

-3. Gateway 2 means that for projects in scope, design and build cannot be used which reduces risk for Duty Holders.
+- Gateway 2 means that for projects in scope, design and build cannot be used.
 This is not the case for Non HRBs and duty holders need to carefully consider how they will plan manage and monitor their fulfilment of their duties, and evidence this.
+Also, on HRB projects, consideration needs to given to the impact Change Control Process has in the construction phase.
+Many are concluding it is advantageous to develop the design to a stage that no change will take place.